-Action Item 3: Inspect Well Population
+Action Item 1: Inspect Well Population

-The Commission established new performance targets to ensure all wells are inspected with regularity.
+The Commission has performance targets to ensure all wells are inspected with regularity.
 For inland wells, the Commission will continue to focus its efforts on inspecting critical well operations, such as surface casing settings, mechanical integrity tests, and plugging, and will also ensure each well is inspected at least once every five years.
-In bays and offshore, the Commission will ensure that each well is inspected at least once every two years.
-As of August 31, 2018, the Commission's schedule of wells contained 436,940 wells.
-The Commission will inspect approximately 100,000 wells during fiscal year 2020 to meet its performance targets.
+For bay and offshore wells, the Commission will ensure that each well is inspected at least once every two years.
+As of August 31, 2020, the Commission's schedule of wells contained 440,699 wells.
+The Commission will inspect at least 90,000 wells during fiscal year 2022 to meet the performance target for inspection frequency.
+With all the oil and gas wells in Texas inspected within the previous five years by the conclusion of fiscal year 2021, in fiscal year 2022 the Commission will return to those wells inspected earlier in the five year cycle.